Expressivity of Neural Networks with Random Weights and Learned Biases

 \section{Discussion}

-In this paper, we presented theoretical results demonstrating that feed-forward and recurrent neural networks with fixed random weights but learnable biases can approximate arbitrary functions with high probability.
-We showcased the expressivity of bias-learned networks in auto-regressive modelling, multi-task learning, dynamic pattern generation, and dynamical system forecasting.
-Finally, we interrogated the representations learned by bias learning via analysis of task specialization, comparison with mask-learning, and an eigenvalue analysis in recurrent networks.
-In what follows we discuss key insights, limitations, and future directions.
+In this paper, we presented theoretical results demonstrating that FNNs and RNNs with fixed random weights but learnable biases can approximate arbitrary functions with high probability.
+We showcased the expressivity of bias-learned networks in multi-task, times-series, and motor control tasks, and interrogated their learned representations by analyzing task selectivity and comparing with mask-learning in FNNs, and by analyzing eigenvalues in RNNs.

-Our results highlight three key insights.
-First, certain activation functions enable our universal approximation results when weights are drawn from a uniform distribution on a hyper-cube with \emph{any} strictly positive edge length.
-Characterizing functions that do or do not support this property--we speculate that non-differentiable points might be an important component--and the link between hyper-cube edge length and network scaling (Remark 1 on Lemma \ref{lem:binomial-approach-app} in Appendix) both seem worthy of future work.
-Second, in the context of multi-tasking, we showed that bias learning finds solutions that rely on task-selective clusters (Fig.\ref{fig:feed1}), similar to the fully trained case \cite{yang2019task}.
-Third, we believe our finding that bias learning yields solutions that are different, though related to, mask learning (Fig.\ref{fig:bias-mask}) suggests that further investigation of our method might shed light on this and other non-synaptic learning approaches.